merceyz/binjumper/README.md

 $
 ```

-This library works around that issue using a native executable (`.exe`) to perform the spawn
+This library works around that issue using a native executable (`.exe`) to perform the spawn on Windows, Unix doesn't have this problem so there a simple bash script is used.

 ## Example